qiime2/docs/source/tutorials/metadata.rst

 .. command-block::
    qiime metadata tabulate \
-     --m-input-file sample-metadata.tsv
+     --m-input-file sample-metadata.tsv \
      --o-visualization tabulated-sample-metadata.qzv

 .. question::
-   Based on the table in ``tabulated-sample-metadata.qzv``, how many samples are associated with Subject 1?
+   Based on the table in ``tabulated-sample-metadata.qzv``, how many samples are associated with ``subject 1``?
 How many samples are associated with the ``gut`` body site?
 Hint: use the search box and/or the column sorting options to assist with this query.

 Metadata from a QIIME 2 artifact
 --------------------------------